 Studies show it is important to keep little ones in the correct safety seat for as long as the manufacturer of the seat recommends and rear facing if possible according to the user manual.
 For some convertible car seats, this can mean until children are 65 lbs or more.
 However, at some point, your child will outgrow their convertible car seat and graduate into a booster seat as required by Federal law.
 According to the law, children can start using a booster seat at four years of age and 40 lbs.
 National Highway Transportation Safety Administration (NHTSA) recommends that children stay in their convertible seat with 5-point harness as long as they fall within the weight and height limitations outlined by the manufacturer.
 For this reason, we recommend keeping children in their convertible seats until they outgrow them even if they meet the requirements for a booster before then.

 Do not be in a rush to switch to a booster seat, as your child's convertible seat offers more protection thanks to the 5-point harness and overall structure.
 Wait until they reach the maximum height or weight allowed by the convertible car seat manufacturer.
 Children should not transition out of a booster seat until they turn eight, weigh more than 80 lbs, or are taller than 4 feet 9 inches at a minimum.
-As long as they fall within the limits of the booster, it is safer to use the booster.
-Some boosters in this review can be used up to 100+ lbs.
+As long as they fall within the limits of the booster, it is safer to use the booster than to go without.
+Some boosters in this review can be used up to 110+ lbs and 57"+ tall (or 4'9").
+The Diono has the tallest height limit of 63".
+If your child is taller than most, then they may reach the height limit before the weight (see below).

 Height and Weight Limits